AAIR-lab/bsq-policies/README.md

 **Problem instances** define the initial belief state and provide function mappings for querying the state space and executing actions.

 **Domain instances** implement functions such as the next-state distribution and observation distribution from the current state and executed action.

+## Creating a belief-state query policy

+Refer to the `Policies` directories that can be found for each example domain in the  `Example Problem` directory.